deep1792/red-team-cheat-sheets/README.md

-Here’s a polished and comprehensive `README.md` for your **deep1792/red-team-cheat-sheets** repo, mirroring the structure and depth of the Kubepwn style:

----

 # ⚔️ Red Team Cheat Sheets – Ultimate Collection of Hands‑On Attack Recipes

 **Red Team Cheat Sheets** aggregates a curated set of threat‑emulation labs and lateral‑movement guides across multiple platforms—Windows, Linux, AD, SQL Server, VOIP, prompt‑injection.
 It’s a go‑to resource for pentesters, red teamers, and security engineers looking to streamline red‑teaming techniques with ready-to-use steps, commands, and mappings to adversary techniques.